redis/redis-doc/topics/cluster-tutorial.md

-about how to setup a cluster, test, and operate it, without going into the details that are covered in the [Redis Cluster specification](/topics/cluster-spec) but just describing how the system behaves from the point of view of the cluster.
+about how to setup a cluster, test, and operate it, without going into the details that are covered in the [Redis Cluster specification](/topics/cluster-spec) but just describing how the system behaves from the point of view of the user.

 Note that if you plan to run a serious Redis Cluster deployment, the more formal specification is an highly suggested reading.